percona/percona-server-mongodb-operator/docs/enhancements/TEMPLATE.md

 ---

-## 6. Replication Model Impact [OPTIONAL]
+## 6. Sharding Impact [OPTIONAL]

-Some features behave differently (or don't apply) depending on the replication model.
+Some features behave differently (or don't apply) depending on the sharding.
 Explicitly state the behavior for each model to prevent ambiguity.

-If the feature is entirely replication-agnostic, state that and explain why, then remove the subsections.
+If the feature is entirely sharding-agnostic, state that and explain why, then remove the subsections.

-### 6.1 Group Replication Behavior
+### 6.1 Sharded cluster Behavior

-How the feature works with clusterType: group-replication.
+How the feature works with sharding enabled.

 ### 6.2 Async Replication Behavior

-How the feature works with clusterType: async.
+How the feature works with sharding disabled.

 ### 6.3 Differences and Why